BrentPease1/second-life/content/post/25-05-30 shauna/index.md

 ---
-title: Congratulations to Shauna Sayers on a successful thesis defense! lab member
+title: Congratulations to Shauna Sayers on a successful thesis defense!
 date: 2025-05-30
 ---